 Reducing Coal Severance Taxes (HB 3142 & HB 3144): Despite cogent testimony and analysis from the WVCBP and the Department of Revenue that this bill would do little to boost employment or coal production, the legislature passed HB 3142 to phase down the coal severance tax from five percent to three percent for steam and thermal coal production.
 Once fully phased in, it will reduce tax revenues by an estimated $64 million annually.
 The good news is previous versions of the bill reduced the severance tax rate to two percent with no phase in.
 On top of this budget-busting bill, the legislature also passed a new “super tax credit” for coal companies that would allow them to deduct up to 35 percent of new investment costs (machinery/equipment/land) from their coal severance tax liability up to 80 percent of what they owe.
 It is unclear what the cost of this new tax credit will be, but it will likely reduce severance tax collections even more especially if companies reorganize themselves to take advantage of it.

-Reducing wages for workers (SB 377): This bill exempts seasonal amusement park workers from being paid the state minimum wage ($8.75/hour).
+Reducing wages for workers (SB 377): This bill exempts seasonal amusement park workers from receiving overtime pay.
 This bill was also known as the “Six Flags” bill since the amusement park company has asked for this exemption in states that have minimum wages above the federal, like West Virginia.
 Altogether, there were about 520 “Amusement Park and Recreational Attendants” employed in West Virginia in 2017 making an annual income of just above $20,000.
-There is no legitimate reason to not pay these workers the state minimum wage.

 Tax Cuts for “Opportunity Zones” (HB 2828): While this bill did not get much attention, it provides personal income and corporate net income tax cuts for businesses that operate in the 55 designated opportunity zones across West Virginia that were created through the federal tax cuts passed in December 2017 (Tax Cuts and Jobs Act of 2017).
 There are a myriad of problems with the structure of these tax breaks in “opportunity zones” (see here).
 Since West Virginia already piggybacks on the federal definition of taxable income for state tax purposes, it is already going to lose tax revenue because of the federal tax breaks offered through opportunity zones.
 This bill would double down on the tax breaks by including state income/corporate net income tax breaks.
 While it is unclear how much revenue will be lost, it’s clear that spending this money on schools, workforce training, infrastructure, environmental cleanup and other things would be a much better use of resources.